0xthiagomartins/nassim-blog/src/docs/posts/0 Data Concepts.md

 ### Acquisition (Collection and/or Extraction)

-Data are acquisited using techniques such as measurement, observation, query or analysis, and are typically represented as numbers or characters which may be further processed.
+Data are acquitted using techniques such as measurement, observation, query or analysis, and are typically represented as numbers or characters which may be further processed.

-Gathering data can be accomplished through a primary source (the research is the first person to obtain the data) or a secondary source (the researcher obtains the data that has already been acquisited by other sources, such as data disseminated in a scientific journal).
+Gathering data can be accomplished through a primary source (the research is the first person to obtain the data) or a secondary source (the researcher obtains the data that has already been acquitted by other sources, such as data disseminated in a scientific journal).

-1. **Field data** are data that are gathered in an uncontrolled in-situ enviroment.
+1. **Field data** are data that are gathered in an uncontrolled in-situ environment.
 2. **Experimental data** are data that are generated in the course of a controlled scientific experiment.

 We have two types of the data acquisition:

 1. **Collection** is the acquisition of data in **motion**.
-The acquisition includes capabalities to "subscribe" to a data stream or to simulate the stream via quickly repeating API calls. if it is subscribed then data will be pushed  to it.
+The acquisition includes capabilities to "subscribe" to a data stream or to simulate the stream via quickly repeating API calls. if it is subscribed then data will be pushed  to it.
 Once the data is collected, it may then store it temporarily in-memory or a disk before passing it to Stream processor for near real-time processing of data.
 Data can also go through filtration before it being fed to the Stream processor.
 Data Collection aims at acquiring data in motion.

-2. **Extraction** is the acsition of data **at rest**.
+2. **Extraction** is the acquisition of data **at rest**.
 It is primarily a pull mechanism to feed the data into a system.
 It can also refer to crawling data from web pages.
 Data can be extracted from structured, semi-structured and unstructured data sources.
 Data extraction aims at acquiring static data.

 ---
 Data are analyzed using techniques such as calculation, reasoning, discussion, presentation, visualization, or other forms of post-analysis.
 Prior to analysis, raw data (or unprocessed data also known as primary data) are typically cleaned: Outliers are removed and obvious instrument or data entry errors are corrected.